etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 To eject, the [React Native CLI Quickstart](https://facebook.github.io/react-native/docs/getting-started) instructions will be required to continue working on your project.

-To eject your app, run the following and follow the on-screen prompts (WARNING: Ejecting cannot be undone.
+To eject your app, run the following and follow the on-screen prompts (WARNING: Ejecting from Expo cannot be undone.
 Make sure you know what you are doing and have your project in source control before proceeding):

 ```
-yarn expo eject
+yarn eject
 ```

 > * At the first prompt, select 'React-Native (first option)'
 > * At the second prompt, enter a name for your application
 > * At the third prompt, accept the default value (press Enter).
 Changing this value will cause issues when running on Android.

-For more information, read about [expo eject](https://docs.expo.io/versions/latest/expokit/eject/).
+For more information, read about [ejecting from Expo](https://docs.expo.io/versions/latest/workflow/customizing/).

 ### Final Build
-After ejecting from React Native app, the process for creating a build is the same as for a standard native application.
+After ejecting from Expo, the process for creating a build is the same as for a standard native application.
 You can open the project folders in xCode (/ios/projectName.xcodeproj) or Android Studio (/android) and perform builds from the IDE.
+There are also npm scripts added to your package.json file during ejection that will allow you to perform builds from the command line.
 Depending on the version of React Native you are using, you may have to [manually bundle your JS code](https://stackoverflow.com/questions/44446523/unable-to-load-script-from-assets-index-android-bundle-on-windows) for Android.

 ## Component recommendations
 There are a lot of resources and components available on the market to help speed up your development and improve reusability.
 React Native also comes with a built-in component library.
 We recommend the following: